Dunster Castle garden tour

-Dunster Castle has stood on this site for nearly 1,000 years, repeatedly altered and adapted to suit changing needs and tastes.
-In 1617, William Arnold began building a new house for George Luttrell within the Castles medieval fortifications which were largely demolished after the Parliamentary army captured it in 1646.
+Dunster Castle has stood on this site for 1,000 years, repeatedly altered and adapted to suit changing needs and tastes.
+In 1617, William Arnold began building a new house for George Luttrell within the medieval fortifications which were largely demolished after the Parliamentary army captured it in 1646.
 The lavish interiors Francis Luttrell created in the 1680s plunged the family into debt.
-Between 1868 and 1872, architect, Anthony Salvin, remodelled the house for George Fownes Luttrell, adding the towers to make it look more medieval and castle-like, but with all the comforts of a Victorian country house.
+Between 1868 and 1872, architect Anthony Salvin, remodelled the house for George Fownes Luttrell, adding the towers to make it look more medieval, but with the comforts of a Victorian country house.

 Keep on the path ahead as it slopes diagonally away towards Vine Walk, instead of following it along to the south facing side of the Castle.
 On your right you'll see fine views of the Bristol Channel and the Quantock Hills.
 Dunster Castle is famous for its bats, which live in various parts of the castle as well as in old trees.
 At night, they use paths like the Vine Walk to feed on insects which nectar on flowers.

 Continue along until you reach the next pathway on your right.
 Follow this path as it descends towards the Castle access road and the sign posted as Watermill.
 Cross the access road ahead and continue along the path on the opposite side which brings you to the Pixie Well on your left.
 The path continues down towards the lush planting of the River Garden.